Guilospanck/nes-emulator-rust/docs/journey/index.md

 In this part you should be reading about `registers`, `accumulator`, operation codes (AKA `opcodes`), `instructions`, `stack`, `program counter` and everything related to that.
 It's super important.
 Do not skip it.

+Good information for this part can be found at [NESDev website](https://www.nesdev.org/obelisk-6502-guide/).

 As just reading is not enough, one must also act on it.
 Put it into practice.
 Therefore, coding the instructions of the 6502 in 6502 assembly language is a good start.
 You can take a look at [Easy 6502](https://skilldrick.github.io/easy6502/).
 There you can find some examples and also a nice working playground that will show you the current status of the CPU flags, registers, stack and program counter.
 You can also use the `debug` function to go through your program step by step and see how everything is working.